 All regionally accredited two-year, four-year, and graduate-level institutions in the United States are eligible to apply to become a CAE designated institution.
-To maintain the CAE designation, an institution or program must apply to be re-evaluated every five academic years.
+An institution or program must apply for redesignation every five academic years.

-The CAE-Cyber Defense (CAE-CD) designation indicates that your institution is helping reduce threats to our national infrastructure by promoting higher education and research in cyber defense as well as provide the nation with a pipeline of qualified cybersecurity professionals.
-All regionally accredited two-year, four-year, and graduate-level institutions in the United States are eligible to apply to become a CAE-CD designated institution.
+The Center of Academic Excellence in Cyber Defense Education (CAE-CDE) designation indicates that your institution is helping reduce threats to our national infrastructure by promoting higher education and research in cyber defense as well as provide the nation with a pipeline of qualified cybersecurity professionals.
+All regionally accredited two-year, four-year, and graduate-level institutions in the United States are eligible to apply to become a CAE-CDE designated institution.
 To maintain the CAE designation, an institution or program must apply to be re-evaluated every five academic years.

-The CAE-Research (CAE-R) designation indicates that your institution increases the understanding of robust cyber defense technology, policy, and practices that will enable our Nation to effectively prevent and respond to a catastrophic event.
-To be eligible for this designation, institutions must be a DoD school, a Ph.D. producing military academy, or a regionally accredited Ph.D. degree-granting college or university.
+The Centers of Academic Excellence in Research (CAE-R) designation indicates that your institution increases the understanding of robust cyber defense technology, policy, and practices that will enable our Nation to prevent and respond to a catastrophic event.
+Eligible institutions must be a DoD school, a Ph.D. producing military academy, or a regionally accredited Ph.D. degree-granting college or university.
 Institutions must identify as a Doctoral University – Highest Research Activity (R1), Doctoral University – Higher Research Activity (R2), or Doctoral University – Moderate Research Activity (R3) as determined by the Carnegie Foundation Basic Classification system (and/or other independent body to measure CD) or provide a written justification as to significant CD research.
-To maintain the CAE designation, an institution or program must apply to be re-evaluated every five academic years.
+An institution or program must apply for redesignation every five academic years.

-The CAE-Cyber Operations(CO) program is in support of the President's National Initiative for Cybersecurity Education (NICE): Building a Digital Nation.
+The Centers of Academic Excellence in Cyber Operations(CO) program is in support of the President's National Initiative for Cybersecurity Education (NICE): Building a Digital Nation.
 It furthers the goal to broaden the pool of skilled workers capable of supporting a cyber-secure nation.
-The CAE-CO program is intended to be a deeply technical, inter-disciplinary, higher education program with a particular emphasis on technologies and techniques related to specialized cyber operations (e.g., collection, exploitation, and response), critical to intelligence, military, and law enforcement organizations authorized to perform these specialized operations.
+The CAE-CO program is a deeply technical, inter-disciplinary, higher education program with a particular emphasis on technologies and techniques related to specialized cyber operations (e.g., collection, exploitation, and response), critical to intelligence, military, and law enforcement organizations authorized to perform these specialized operations.
 All regionally accredited four-year and graduate-level institutions in the United States are eligible to apply to become a CAE-CD designated institution.
-CAE-CO programs must be based within a computer science, electrical engineering or computer engineering department, or a degree program of equivalent technical depth, or a collaboration between two or more of these departments.
+CAE-CO programs are within a degree path like computer science, electrical engineering or computer engineering department, or a degree program of equivalent technical depth, or a collaboration between two or more of these departments.